ItsAlanK/portfolio-tracker/README.md

 ## Credits ##
 A big thanks to my Code Institute mentor [Simen Daehlin](https://dehlin.dev/#home) for his help preparing me for this project.
 And providing invaluable feedback and suggestions on how to improve it.

+Thank you to my girlfriend Aoife for being my proofreader for the README which I desperately needed.

 Thanks you friends and family who helped to troubleshoot and provided feedback for the project.
 (And suffer through my rambling as I try to solve problems)

 - Flowchart made using [Lucidchart](https://www.lucidchart.com)